 So gather up your stats and do the necessary analysis to find your average steady state volume.
 Key term here is average; using the average gains you the security of being able to handle your normal volume spikes with a defined controllable architecture.

-I follow the 60 percent old school Microsoft rule — no instance should receive more than 60 percent utilization.
-Find the average volume, cross reference that with instance utilization (do not forget to average out any resources handling over 60 percent) and at the end you will have an average you can use to build the steady state infrastructure for your private cloud.
+I follow the 60 percent old school Microsoft rule — no instance should receive more than 60 percent utilisation.
+Find the average volume, cross reference that with instance utilisation (do not forget to average out any resources handling over 60 percent) and at the end you will have an average you can use to build the steady state infrastructure for your private cloud.

 You have a 10-server web farm with daily user page views of 500,000.
 The average CPU utilization on each web server instance is 35 percent.
 If your user volume went up to 3M page views, would you have enough resources to still serve up your website?

 Okay, stop counting.
 The answer is yes.
 Increased user load does not equal increased utilisation and vice versa.
 Many metrics play a role in how your instance handles user load— almost to many to consider.
 The best way to gather metrics is during your peak volume day(s) or even during an outage.
 Yes, I did say outage: while that is a very unpleasant time for your system admins, it is a great time to collect valuable data; during that time you know your infrastructure has reached its limits and what, numbers wise, caused it.